 Paralysis of the arm after stroke can also affect the ability to eat.
 While it may be easier to just use the unaffected arm to feed yourself, it’s essential to practice tasks with your affected arm to promote recovery and avoid learned non-use.

 To encourage you to use your affected arm to eat after a stroke, an occupational therapist may teach you how to use adaptive utensils.
 They can help supplement for limited grip or control over the wrist.

 Practicing good hygiene after a stroke can be difficult.
 Due to paralysis or weakness, individuals have an increased risk of falling in the shower.
 Your occupational therapist will have you practice bathing and getting in/out of a shower during your therapy time to teach you how to be more safe and independent with this task.

-One way to promote better safety is to install grab bars and seats in the shower.
+Another way to promote better safety is to install grab bars and seats in the shower.
 Additionally, placing a rubber mat in the shower helps make the floor less slippery.

 Working with your physical therapist to practice stroke rehab exercises can help improve functional mobility.
 As you regain strength and control, the risk of falling in the shower will decrease.